-PREPARING FOR YOUR COLONOSCOPY WITH MIRALAX GATORADE PREP
+PREPARING FOR YOUR COLONOSCOPY WITH MIRALAX GATORADE DOUBLE PREP

-Purchase the following supplies at www.mngi.com and click on Purchase Prep Kit two weeks prior to your procedure.
+Purchase the following supplies for DOUBLE PREP at www.mngi.com and click on Purchase Prep Kit two weeks prior to your procedure.
 Gatorade is not included in the prep kit and must be purchased separately at a local grocery store.